Belmar History + Art

-A Civic Commemoration Project
+A Public Art & Civic Commemoration Project

-The Belmar History + Art (BH+A) project commemorates the history of the African American residents and business owners of the historic Belmar and surrounding neighborhoods.
+The Belmar History + Art (BH+A) project commemorates the history of the African American residents and business owners of, and visitors to, the historic Belmar and surrounding neighborhoods.
 Once a thriving community, this area was razed through eminent domain in the 1950s in order to make way for the Civic Auditorium and the Civic Center campus.
 BH+A was founded upon three co-equal elements: art, community, and history, each working in concert to creatively and collectively celebrate the legacy of African American contributions to Santa Monica life.

-Rich conversations and storytelling with community members, historical research, and a lengthy design process led to the lesson plans and resources on this website, and the onsite elements at the new Historic Belmar Park (opened 2021).
+Rich conversations and storytelling with community members, historical research, and a lengthy design process led to the resources on this website, and the onsite elements at the new Historic Belmar Park (opened 2021).
 The park contains a sports field, a series of historical interpretive signs along an encircling .4 mile walking path, and a monumental new sculpture near the entrance to the field.
 That entrance is located midblock on 4th Street between Olympic and Pico Blvds, at 1840 4th Street, Santa Monica CA 90404.
 For more about the sports field, click here.

 Project Overview